regevran/yafl/README.md

 # BUILD
 download the repo
-it is a CMake project, create a build directory, cd into it and cmake this project when everything compiled run from the build directory ./logger/demo/logger_demo it runs current code in logger/demo/main.cpp whatever it is
+it is a CMake project, create a build directory, cd into it and cmake and make this project.
+When everything is compiled run from the build directory ./logger/demo/logger_demo it runs current code in logger/demo/main.cpp whatever it is.

 # Look Around
 Take a look at any: .cpp .h .sh and .map files in the binary directory.